mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 $$\color{red}{d_t} = c + \sum_{n=1}^{p}\alpha_n\color{red}{d_{t-n}} + \sum_{n=1}^{q}\theta_n\epsilon_{t-n} + \epsilon_t$$

 We could perform the differencing ourselves and then fit the model, but it gets cumbersome if $d$ is greater than 1, and we would then need to transform our values back to get the original units (on top of undoing any log, square root, etc. transformations to make the time series stationary).
+We'll therefore use Python's `ARIMA` function to handle the differencing under the hood for us.

-But to prove I'm not making this up, here's a demonstration of how the model coefficients in an ARIMA(1,1,1) model on the _raw_ data and ARMA(1,1) model on the _differenced_ data are equal.
+And to prove I'm not making this up, here's a demonstration of how the model coefficients in an ARIMA(1,1,1) model on the _raw_ data and ARMA(1,1) model on the _differenced_ data are equal.

 {% include header-python.html %}
 ```python